nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 Most of these messages are just lists of numbers.
-One smart cheater sent a photograph, which is probably easier to remember.
+One smart cheater sent a photograph, which would be easier to remember.
 The reality is likely that they don't remember all the numbers with 100% accuracy.
 This would result either in fair judging, or throwing points at the wrong number.

-The younger dancers probably suffer the most from inaccuracy in cheating.
+The younger dancers would have the most inaccuracy in cheating.
-For the older competitors, the accuracy of cheating is probably higher, as the adjudicators grow to recognize dancers.
+For the older competitors, the accuracy of cheating goes up, as the adjudicators grow to recognize dancers.

-Also working in favor of fairness is the number of adjudicators.
+Another thing that helps fairness is the number of adjudicators.
 At smaller events, there are 3 on a panel, so about a 5% chance that everybody is compromised, if half the judges are bad.
+This is why there are more adjudicators at the higher-placing events.

-### This could probably be detected
+### This could be detected

-If anybody ever bothered to do analysis of the scores handed out, it would probably be pretty easy to detect the type of cheating that this document seems to illustrate.
+If anybody ever bothered to do analysis of the scores handed out, it would be pretty easy to detect the type of cheating that this document seems to illustrate.
 That wouldn't stop the cheating, but it would make it harder.

 Unfortunately, I don't believe any of the software in use does anything like